magento/devdocs/guides/v2.1/install-gde/trouble/tshoot_mysql_table-open-cache.md

 ### Details

 During installation, the following message displays:

 	MySQL server has gone away

 ### Solution

-Set the value of <a href="https://dev.mysql.com/doc/refman/5.6/en/table-cache.html" target="_blank">table_open_cache</a> to a value of at least 250 as follows:
+Set the value of [table_open_cache](https://dev.mysql.com/doc/refman/5.6/en/table-cache.html) to a value of at least 250 as follows:

 1. As a user with `root` privileges, open the MySQL configuration file in a text editor.